Sorry, but your web browser is too old to display this page properly.

 Internet Explorer 11 (they're all free).

 Described as a tiny ‘doll’s house’ of a royal residence, Kew Palace has been gracefully restored to its state when George III lived there.
-Inside, a clutch of spaces for hire includes the
+Inside, a clutch of spaces includes the intimate King’s

-understated but atmospheric King’s Dining Room (where the Queen celebrated her 80th birthday), which holds up to 30 dinner guests looking across the Great Lawn.
-Receptions for up to 40 standing
+Dining Room (where the Queen celebrated her 80th birthday), which seats up to 30 for a private dinner looking across the Great Lawn.
+In summer, the Queen’s Garden makes a lovely setting for

-cocktails.
-In addition, the newly restored Royal Kitchen (complete with original ovens and fireplace) and its gardens are open for receptions, while Queen Charlotte’s Cottage, located deep within
+alfresco drinks parties of up to 40 guests.
+In addition, the newly restored Royal Kitchen (complete with original ovens and fireplace) and its gardens are open for receptions, while Queen

-Kew Gardens, provides a charming backdrop for private dining for 24.
-Group tours can be arranged, and there’s a new meeting room for 10 delegates in the Royal Kitchen.
+Charlotte’s Cottage, deep within Kew Gardens, provides a charming backdrop for private dining for 24.
+There’s a boardroom for 10 too.

 You are making an enquiry at